-The serial interface is RS-422/485 compatible 4-wire with no receiver biasing option.
-As the amplifier dos not contain transmitter or receiver termination, the local serial communications bus should be fitted with 120R $\pm$ 1%, 1⁄4W carbon film or similar termination resistors between pin C (RX+) and pin D (RX-), also between pin A (TX+) and pin B (TX-) of the 32-pin amplifier control connector.
+The serial interface is RS-422/485 compatible 2/4-wire with no receiver biasing option.
+As the amplifier dos not contain transmitter or receiver termination, the local serial communications bus should be fitted with 120R $\pm$ 1%, 1⁄2W carbon film or similar termination resistors between pin d (RX+) and pin e (RX-), also between pin b (TX+) and pin c (TX-) of the 41-pin amplifier control connector.
 Termination of the serial communications bus is dependent upon the length and type of cable used, and should follow normal transmission line practice.
-If used in the redundant mode with another amplifier, or on a multi-drop system, the bus termination is required on one equipment only, typically the furthest from the master device.
+If used in the redundant mode with another amplifier, or on a multi-drop system, the bus termination is only required on one equipment, typically the furthest from the master device.